 Let’s explore the risks in each of these dimensions:

 There has been a lot of discussion about vulnerability scanning in containers, both for private and public registries.
-It makes big headlines to disclose that a large number of images have vulnerabilities in the registry and people tend to pay attention to this.
-Unfortunately, most vulnerability scanning is very much limited to basic OS vulnerabilities.
-No vulnerability scanner will be able to identity a coin-mining daemon buried deep in the code of a popular application image.
+It makes big headlines to disclose that a large number of images have vulnerabilities in the registry, and people tend to pay attention to this.
+Unfortunately, most vulnerability scanning is limited to very basic OS vulnerabilities.
+No vulnerability scanner will be able to identify a coin-mining daemon buried deep in the code of a popular application image.
 These types of attack techniques have already shown up inside popular frameworks and they can easily appear in popular images.